 Master of Science (MS)

 Electrical and Computer Engineering

 David R. Anderson

 Pate, Maran C., "Spectral Signature Studies For Application in Deer Census Using Remote Sensing Techniques" (1979).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6349.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .